netscaler/ADC-scripts/docs/generic-modules/templating-configuration-file.md

 ### Final points

-The user needs for this example to set the variables needed for authentication and communication with Netscaler.
+The user needs for this example to set the variables needed for authentication and communication with NetScaler.
 Namely `nsip`, `nitro_user`, `nitro_pass`.
-These variables retain the meaning they have in the Netscaler specific Ansible modules.
+These variables retain the meaning they have in the NetScaler specific Ansible modules.

 All tasks are run with the `delegate_to: localhost` option set.
-This is needed since we are making NITRO API calls to the Netscaler node.
+This is needed since we are making NITRO API calls to the NetScaler node.
 We do not want to connect directly with SSH to it.

-In some deployments the delegated host may need to be the bastion node that has actual NITRO access to the Netscaler node.
+In some deployments the delegated host may need to be the bastion node that has actual NITRO access to the NetScaler node.

 ## References